kamshory/ZKLibrary/README.md

 ```php
 writeLCD($rank, $text)
 ```
 Write text on LCD.
-This order transmit character to demonstrate on LCD , the data part 1, 2 bytes of the packet transmit the rank value which start to demonstrate, the 3rd byte setting is 0 , follows close the filling character which want to be transmit.
+This order transmit character to demonstrate on LCD, the data part 1, 2 bytes of the packet transmit the rank value which start to demonstrate, the 3rd byte setting is 0 , follows close the filling character which want to be transmit.
 May work in CMD_CLEAR_LCD when use this function.
 ### Parameters
 $rank